steakknife/rtype/README.md

 ### Supported Type Behaviors
 - `Module`
-  - A value must be an instance of the module/class or one of its superclasses
+  - A value must be an instance of the module/class or one of its superclasses (`is_a?`)
   - `Any` : An alias for `BasicObject` (means Any Object)
   - `Boolean` : `true` or `false`
 - `Symbol`